USS Cloues: World War II Pacific Theater Operations

-Assigned special scouting mission
+Assigned Special Scouting Mission

 Cloues was assigned to a special mission scouting the Japanese-held islands of Jaluit, Wotje, Mille, and Loj (Erikub Atoll) between 2 and 27 May 1944.
 She launched and recovered a reconnaissance party consisting of an officer, an interpreter, and three native scouts who operated with outriggers.
 This group was able to evaluate the results of bombings of these islands during the previous months.
 With her mission successfully completed, Cloues resumed escort duties from Eniwetok in support of the Guam operation.

-Continued escort operations
+Continued Escort Operations

 Convoy escort duty between Eniwetok and Saipan occupied Cloues from 25 November until 23 December 1944, and from that time until 10 March 1945 she had escort duty from Eniwetok to Ulithi and Kossol Roads.
 On 22 March Cloues sailed in support of the Okinawa operation serving in anti-submarine and anti-aircraft screening, on plane guard duty, destroying mines, and transferring personnel, mail, and freight.
 Cloues returned to Ulithi on 28 April, and sailed on 4 May for San Pedro Bay, Philippine Islands, for screening duty until 27 May, when she returned to Ulithi.
 She sailed on 9 June for San Pedro Bay, where she made rendezvous for the amphibious landings at Balikpapan.
 She returned to San Pedro Bay on 8 July, and sailed for Eniwetok, Pearl Harbor, and San Francisco, arriving on 29 July.

-Post-War decommissioning
+Post-War Decommissioning

 Cloues was decommissioned on 26 November 1945, and sold on 22 May 1947.